 a Studying Japanese in Japan might be your dream but what comes after that?
 Getting back into or even starting out in the world of work can seem a bit daunting but you’ve already made a move in the right direction by learning a new language and studying abroad.
 Why not make the most of your new skills and make a move into a Japanese-related career.

-There are a few things you’ll need to think about to do this but it’s easier than you may have thought.
+There are a few things you’ll need to think about to find a career using Japanese but it’s easier than you may have thought.

 Making your CV shine

 You’ve made the choice to start your Japanese-related career and making your relevant experience clear in your CV is key to successfully finding a job.

 Depending on your home country, CV conventions can be very different.
 There are many countries that still ask for a photo and others where this would be considered quite strange.
 So first, things first, read up on your local CV requirements.
 However, whatever your home country, you will need to highlight experience and educational history.

 Your time at language school should be the most prominent part at the top of your educational history.
 Make sure that the school, location and period of study are clear.
 You’ll also obviously want to make sure that the level you achieved is clear.
 If you took the JLPT then put this down too.
 It can also be very useful to show the equivalent type of qualification from your own country.
 When applying for a job with larger companies, your CV may likely pass through an HR department that may not be as familiar with the diplomas or JLPT qualifications.

 Also, consider any work that you undertook while in Japan.
 Be sure to highlight the location of this as much as the experiences you gained and how you made use of your language skills.
 Always summarise work experience by your achievements during your time there.

 Where to look for a Japanese language career